nickclason/YAFA/README.md

 [SimpleFIN](https://simplefin.org/) is an open protocol for connecting financial institutions with applications like YAFA.
 It was created with **privacy and simplicity** in mind:

+It costs $15/year for access to the [SimpleFIN Bridge](https://beta-bridge.simplefin.org/).
+You can connect up to 25 institutions and create 25 apps.
+This is worth it IMO for access to the data.

 - ✅ **You control your data** – YAFA never stores or shares credentials beyond what is necessary to connect via SimpleFIN.
 - 🔒 **Security first** – credentials are exchanged securely, and only for the accounts you choose to link.
 - 📊 **Read-only access** – SimpleFIN provides access to account balances and transactions, not the ability to move money.